janwerner/hubitat/Drivers/IFTTT Notifications/README.md

 * Install the Hubitat driver and enter your credentials (get your IFTTT Webhooks API key [here](https://ifttt.com/services/maker_webhooks/settings)) - it's the string behind "/use".
 * Install the IFTTT [Android](https://play.google.com/store/apps/details?id=com.ifttt.ifttt&hl=de) or [iOS](https://itunes.apple.com/de/app/ifttt/id660944635?mt=8) app
 * On Android, you might need to [exclude](https://gizmodo.com/how-to-exclude-certain-apps-from-androids-battery-savin-1742064352) the IFTTT app from Doze to receive notifications more or less instantaneously
-* IFTTT doesn't have as many features and might not be as reliable as the commercial alternatives, but hey - it's free :)
+* IFTTT-based notifications are pretty basic and might not be as reliable as the commercial alternatives, but hey - it's free :)